afrah/pinn_learnable_activation/README.md

 ## Animation Demo

-Through animation, we demonstrated how different activation functions manage spectral bias and convergence in simple cases.
 In the paper, we discussed five PDEs: Helmholtz, Wave, Klein-Gordon, Convection-Diffusion, and Cavity.
 To analyze spectral bias with these PDEs, refer to the provided notebooks, and instructions on how to run them are below.

+Here in this animation, we demonstrate how different activation functions manage spectral bias and convergence in a simple example.

 ### Tanh